Gunshot Wound to a Limb

 Treatment for a minor GSW to a limb

 depends on what is found on an x-ray, ultrasound, CT, or MRI.
 A GSW may be minor if it does not go deep into your skin or damage any of your organs or major blood vessels.
 Your healthcare provider may or may not remove the bullet.
-He may clean your wound and close it with stitches or staples.
+He or she may clean your wound and close it with stitches or staples.
 You may be given medicine to treat pain or prevent infection.
 You may also need a tetanus shot.
 Tetanus is a severe infection caused by bacteria.
 Tell your healthcare provider if you have had the tetanus vaccine or a tetanus booster within the last 5 years.

 Treatment for a major GSW to a limb